 In addition to building open source software that has not been met by the commercial technology market, the HRP fills a vital "systems change" role for human rights defenders, including both grassroots and large-scale international and intergovernmental human rights organizations, on data-related human rights technology initiatives.
-The team is currently working on projects related to improving the process of collecting, protecting, processing and organizing video from active conflict areas; building materials and experiences to improve self-guided human rights monitoring and security trainings; and improving verification and remote collaboration experiences for open source investigation.
+The team is currently working on projects related to improving the process of collecting, protecting, processing and organizing video from active conflict areas, as well as building materials and experiences to improve self-guided human rights monitoring and security trainings.